Financial Reporting Turnaround 2026

 Understanding where time is lost helps identify improvement opportunities.
 The typical reporting delay accumulates in several areas:

-Data Compilation: Gathering supporting data for financial statements—debt schedules, equity rollforwards, footnote disclosures—often requires manual effort and coordination across departments.
+Gathering supporting data for financial statements—debt schedules, equity rollforwards, footnote disclosures—often requires manual effort and coordination across departments A fractional CFO can help you navigate CFO services in this area.
 If accounting has to chase HR for stock compensation data or treasury for debt schedules, delays compound.

 The Rise of Real-Time Reporting